its paid sponsors, whose products you need!

 three

-.
+of his training blades to review.
 I should have suspected, though, as

 it seems just about everyone with whom I speak in the martial arts community